-We have designated UMB Bank as paying agent for the Bonds.
+We have designated UMB Bank as paying agent for the Bonds and Great Lakes Fund Solutions as sub-paying agent in respect of Bonds registered to it.
 UMB Bank will also act as registrar for the Bonds.
-The Bonds will be issued in book-entry form only, and UMB Bank, as paying agent and registrar, will make payments directly to Bondholders.
+The Bonds will be issued in book-entry form only, evidenced by global certificates, as such, payments will be made to DTC, its nominee or to Great Lakes Fund Solutions.

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS General

-General